-Study questions, maps, charts, key words, history, background, outlines, and links to help you study both Paul’s epistles to the Thessalonians.
+Study questions, maps, charts, key words, history, background, outlines, and links to help you study Paul’s first epistle to the Thessalonians.

 Archives for August 2017

 So you’d like to teach the Bible?
 How do you get started?
 How do you decide if Bible teaching is your calling?
 Here’s my advice for aspiring teachers.

 In Acts 16, when Luke reports on the conversion of two locals, he tells us that Paul baptized their entire households.
 Why would Paul baptize an entire household?

 After you’ve done your observation, word studies, outlining and answered the questions you generated, it’s time to start putting it all together.
 In this step, you want to collect, refine and organize all those details you observed into a coherent meaning.

 Biblical writers also used figurative language and vivid imagery.
 How are we to understand it?

 Registration is a chance to collect valuable information about your participants that can help you build small groups, evaluate the success of your program and plan for the future.
 Here are some questions you might want to include on your registration forms.

 Years later, Nehemiah returns to Jerusalem to find the people have broken all their vows.
 His reaction is ruthless — to make a point.